Table of Contents

 While bacterial causes of dysentery are common, E. histolytica should be excluded in these patients.
 Other less common organisms include aeromonas, plesiomonas, and Yersinia enterocolitica.
 Y. enterocolitica is an important trivial etiology. as approximately 65% of patients go on to develop bloody diarrhea.

 In addition to acute dehydration, more specific complications of dysentery are common and should be identified early and prevented if possible.

-Non-typhoid salmonella and campylobacter are invasive organisms that can cause bacteremia especially in the immunocompromised.
+Non-typhoid salmonella and campylobacter are invasive organisms that can cause bacteremia, especially in the immunocompromised.

 The most important clinical presentation of dysentery is the passage of grossly bloody stools.
 Patients are also usually ill and have a fever.

-Immune-competent patients should undergo a stool analysis and culture.
-Stool culture can identify shigella, campylobacter, salmonella, E. coli, and E. histolytica.
+Immune-competent patients should undergo stool analysis and culture.
+A stool culture can identify shigella, campylobacter, salmonella, E. coli, and E. histolytica.

 Immunocompromised patients are at risk of developing cytomegalovirus dysentery in addition to Clostridium difficile–related dysentery.
 Testing for cytomegalovirus and for C. difficile toxins is therefore indicated.

 Fecal leukocytes are common in dysentery.
 Patients with invasive pathogens may also develop leukocytosis.

 Patients with severe disease who appear toxic may have developed complications such as toxic mega-colon.
 In these patients, abdominal computerized tomography is useful, as it can visualize the colon and exclude the condition.

 Finally, patients who are suspected to have hemolytic-uremic syndrome should undergo renal function testing and a peripheral blood smear in addition to a complete blood count.
 These tests can help identify this severe complication.